bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 As a long-term Vim user myself, here are some of my favourite *tips n' tricks* that I have picked up along the journey.

-Note, by no means is this an exclusive list, many of these *tips* will be well known to the Vim community at large.
+Note, by no means is this an exclusive list, many of these *tips* will be well-known to the Vim community at large.
 However, even the most seasoned of Vim users can sometimes learn a *trick* or two from posts like this.

 Quite a few of these *tips n' tricks* are baked into my